neo4j/graph-data-science-client/doc/sphinx/source/ml.rst

     Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.hashgnn.write(G: Graph, **config: Any) -> DataFrame

+    HashGNN creates node embeddings by hashing and message passing.

+.. py:function:: gds.hashgnn.write.estimate(G: Graph, **config: Any) -> DataFrame

+    Returns an estimation of the memory consumption for that procedure.

 .. py:function:: gds.node2vec.mutate(G: Graph, **config: Any) -> Series[Any]

     The Node2Vec algorithm computes embeddings for nodes based on random walks.